 The Occupational Safety and Health Administration (OSHA) has reported that in the construction industry alone, deaths from falling objects represent eight percent of all fatal industrial-related accidents across the country.
 But work-related injuries and deaths due to falling objects don’t only occur on residential or commercial construction job sites.
 These kinds of accidents are also a threat to employees at big-box stores and warehouse retailers, such as Costco, Sam’s Club, IKEA, Home Depot and Lowes, to name just a few.

 The New Jersey Workers’ Compensation Act provides for accidental death benefits for the survivors of victims killed on the job by a falling object.
 Severe injuries that often lead to death when a worker is struck by a heavy falling object include, but are not limited to, crushed arms and legs, complete amputation with serious loss of blood, broken neck, severed spinal column and traumatic brain injury.

 If your family has lost a loved one due to an on-the-job accident involving a falling object or fatal contact with machinery, we encourage you to contact a qualified workers’ comp death benefit claims attorney.
-Our legal team at the Law Offices of Jonathan F. Marshall is ready to offer assistance to victims’ spouses and dependent children in Monmouth, Morris, Essex, Hudson, Middlesex, Bergen, Passaic Union and Mercer counties.
+Our legal team at New Jersey Workers Compensation Lawyer is ready to offer assistance to victims’ spouses and dependent children in Monmouth, Morris, Essex, Hudson, Middlesex, Bergen, Passaic Union, and Mercer counties.

 If you choose to retain our firm, we will work on your death benefit claim case on a contingent fee basis, which means that we will not charge any legal fees unless we make a recovery on your behalf.
 As workers’ compensation experts, our legal staff will guide you through the process and help your family receive the compensation due under New Jersey law.